thoughtworks-jumpstart/jumpstart/testing-and-tdd/testing-with-mocks.md

 * You can also put the mock implementations into a __mocks__ directory

-Besides putting the mock implementation in the test case itself, you can also put some mock implementation in a directory `__mocks__` and inform jest to load that mock implementation when `require` is called.
+Besides putting the mock implementation in the test case itself, you can also put some mock implementation in a directory `__mocks__` and inform jest to load that mock implementation when `require` is called to load the module.

 The benefit of this approach is that the mock implementation can be shared/reused by multiple test cases.